Trichomoniasis in Teens

 A bad-smelling discharge that is frothy and yellow or greenish

-Burning sensation in the vagina
+Burning feeling in the vagina

 Symptoms in men: